 If you love marketing more than dealing with clients, why not affiliate yourself with a team and become their marketer?
 Do all the writing and marketing for the entire team and receive a percentage of every sale.
 Perhaps you could even negotiate something like a salary plus a percentage for doing the marketing for your entire brokerage.

-If you really don’t like marketing, you can turn to people like me and my son.
-You probably know that I have 40+ sets of pre-written prospecting letters available, plus a weekly blog post service.
+If you really don’t like marketing, you can turn to people like me.
+You probably know that I have 40+ sets of pre-written prospecting letters available.
 I also write custom letters, agent bios, property descriptions, and real estate web pages of all kinds.

 QUOTES OF THE WEEK